AfrikaBurn/TMI/README.md

 ## Design

-TMI follows consistent and simple U[IX] design patterns to ensure a smooth, seemless experience accross the different aspects...
+TMI follows consistent and simple design patterns to ensure a smooth, seemless experience accross the different aspects...
 [Learn more and contribute](./docs/design.md)